geudde/attic-chest/pages/03.season-2/12.meeting-24/12.roscius/docs.md

 Our Roscius now was fairly run aground,
 &emsp;For lack of breath;
-But what he last they say the Tailor found —
+But what he lost they say the Tailor found —
 With wonderment the orator he ey’d,
 At length, “Oh!
 Sir,” in ecstasy he cried
 &emsp;“You are too good —
 &emsp;Here Boy! put on more wood —
 I fear you’re cold, Sir, and I blush to death
 To think how you have spent your precious breath
-&emsp;On such a thing as I,”
+&emsp;On such a thing as I.”
 “Nay, friend, ’twas necessary to explain,
 I hope I have not talked in vain
 You’ll study each costume (How hard it freezes!)”